IM-WALD-SEIN® Top Expert | Clinic Partner Program

 • Everything required to successfully establish Clinical Forest Therapy in your clinic.

-• The IWS Academy provides full development and implementation support – from Clinical Forest Therapy Path design and project management to training and qualification of your existing therapy team.
+• The IWS Academy provides full development and implementation support – from Clinical Forest Therapy Pathway design and project management to training and qualification of your existing therapy team.

 • The IWS Institute and the International Society of Nature and Forest Medicine (INFOM) provide the professional reference and certification framework.